 Prince Hiranyakasipu refused to worship the god Vishnu.
 The prince’s son, Prahlada, loved and was devoted to Vishnu greatly and criticized his father’s lack of faith.
 Hiranyakasipu banished Prahlada but then relented and allowed him to come home.
 Father and son quickly began to argue about Vishnu’s nature.
 When Prahlada stated that Vishnu was present everywhere, including in the walls of their home, his father kicked a pillar.
-Vishnu emerged from the pillar in the form of Narasimha, One with a lion’s head and killed Hiranyakasipu.
+Vishnu emerged from the pillar in the form of Narasimha, One with a lion’s head, and killed Hiranyakasipu.
 Prahlada eventually became the king and had a grandson named Bali.
 Bali founded Mahabalipuram on this site.

-Badami, formerly known as Vatapi, is a town and headquarters of a taluk by the same name, in the Bagalkot district of Karnataka, India.
+Badami, formerly known as Vatapi, is a town and headquarters of a taluk by the same name in the Bagalkot district of Karnataka, India.
 It was the regal capital of the Badami Chalukyas from 540 to 757 AD.
-As all the great kingdoms go on with their view of building outstanding sanctuaries to be remembered in history, the Chalukyas built the exquisite Badami Cave Temples.
+As all the great kingdoms go on with their view of building wonderful sanctuaries to be remembered in history, the Chalukyas built the exquisite Badami Cave Temples.

 At the entrance to the temple, the door jambs are seen with carved images of Dvarapalas, Ganga, Yamuna, and many other murtis.
-The main deities in the sanctum sanctorum of the temple are of the Devi Mundeshwari and Chaturmukh (four faced) Shiva Linga.
+The main deities in the sanctum sanctorum of the temple are of the Devi Mundeshwari and Chaturmukh (four-faced) Shiva Linga.
 There are also two stone vessels of unusual design.
-Even though the Shiva linga is installed in the center of the sanctum, the main presiding deity is Devi Mundeshwari deified inside a niche, which is seen with ten hands holding symbols riding a buffalo, attributed to Mahishasuramardini.
+Even though the Shiva linga is installed in the center of the sanctum, the main presiding deity is Devi Mundeshwari, deified inside a niche, which is seen with ten hands holding symbols riding a buffalo, attributed to Mahishasuramardini.

 Part of the historic temple ruins in Aihole, the Lad Khan temple is believed to be the oldest temple in Aihole.
-It is located at Bagalkot, Aihole in the state of Karnataka, India.
-It was constructed by the Chalukyas around 5th century AD.
+It is located at Bagalkot, Aihole, in the state of Karnataka, India.
+It was constructed by the Chalukyas around the 5th century AD.
 Today, it is part of a historic temple complex which makes for an excellent excursion.
 It is called Lad Khan temple because it was used as a residence by a person named Lad Khan for a period.

 Originally dedicated to Vishnu, now the main shrine houses a Shiva Linga with a Nandi.
 The temple was built in a Panchayatana style, indicating a very early experiment in temple construction.
 The special feature of this temple is that it starts with a rectangular structure and ends with a square structure.
-Based on a wooden construction design, the square and rectangular plan has a steep roof, which is an adaptation of wooden styles in stone.
+Based on a wooden construction design, the square and rectangular plan have a steep roof, which is an adaptation of wooden styles in stone.

 7. Durga Temple – Aihole

 Dedicated to Lord Shiva, it is one of the oldest and largest temples in Bhubaneshwar, Odisha.
-An icon of Kalinga Architecture, this temple is said to have been built in the 6th Century A.D., with later additions being done in the 11th Century A.D.
+An icon of Kalinga Architecture, this temple is said to have been built in the 6th Century A.D., with later additions being made in the 11th Century A.D.
 The central tower of the temple is 180 ft (55 m) tall.
-The Lingaraja temple is the largest temple in Bhubaneswar.
+The Lingaraja temple is the largest in Bhubaneswar.

-A stone cut courtyard supported by ancient stone pillars had enclosed the temple and kept it protected.
+A stone-cut courtyard supported by ancient stone pillars had enclosed the temple and kept it protected.
 There is a black stone carving of Nandi with golden eyes at the far end of the courtyard, and from its mouth, a clear stream of water flowed toward Shivalinga at the lower level.
 One could also see the steps that led to the pool at the center, with a 15ft deep whirlpool.